openethereum/openethereum.github.io/FAQ.md

 Install the following windows update: https://support.microsoft.com/en-us/kb/2999226

+#### Parity uses 100% of disk I/O during sync

+Parity needs high amount of disk usage, and by default your system will allow it to block other programs to access the disk while it's reading and writing.
+On Linux you can use [`ionice`](https://linux.die.net/man/1/ionice), and newer versions of Windows should allow you to navigate to the process in Task Manager, right click, open the "Process priority" sub-menu and select "Background".
+If this menu doesn't appear, you may need to select "More details" at the bottom of the window.

 #### What are the different Parity synchronization and pruning modes?

 Since Parity 1.2 state-trie pruning is enabled by default (`--pruning fast`).
 You can disable it by setting the pruning method to `archive` which keeps all state trie data: